maxstrauch/bert/README.md

 # Bert

 Bert is a very simple download manager written for the Raspberry Pi (or any other embedded Linux device).

-I often need to download large files which I don't want to download via my computer since it bothers me having a process which can't interrupted by accident or on purpose.
-The Raspberry Pi is near the router and can download all the day without disturbing anybody or anything.
+'''I often need to download large files which I don't want to download via my computer since it bothers me having a process which can't interrupted by accident or on purpose.
+The Raspberry Pi is near the router and can download all the day without disturbing anybody or anything.'''

 Bert uses `wget` and some other linux command line tools (e.g. `du`, `df`) as backend.
 NodeJS provides the server and application logic and invokes `wget` through some wrapper object and parses it output.